-Our financing facility with HCR contains restrictions that limit our flexibility in operating our business.
-Under the terms of the RIFA, HCR has agreed to pay us an aggregate investment amount of up to \$100.0 million (the "Investment Amount").
-Under the terms of the RIFA, \$32.5 million of the Investment Amount was funded at the initial closing, an additional \$10.0 million of the Investment Amount was funded in connection with our entry into a license agreement with Pharmosa, and additional tranches of \$35.0 million and \$22.5 million of the Investment Amount will be funded fifteen business days after the mutual agreement of HCR and us to fund such amount.
+Our financing facility with HCR HealthCare Royalty Partners, L.P. ("HCR") contains restrictions that limit our flexibility in operating our business.
+Under the terms of the RIFA, Revenue Interest Financing Agreement, amended, (the "RIFA"), HCR has agreed to pay us an aggregate investment amount of up to \$100.0 million (the "Investment Amount").
+Under the terms of the RIFA, \$32.5 million of the Investment Amount was funded in January 2023 at the initial closing, an additional \$10.0 million of the Investment Amount was funded in July 2023 in connection with our entry into a license agreement with Pharmosa, \$25.0 million of the Investment Amount was funded in January 2024.
+The third tranche of \$10.0 million and additional tranches the fourth tranche of \$35.0 million and \$22.5 million of the Investment Amount will be funded fifteen business days after the mutual agreement of HCR and us to fund such amount.
 In the event we and HCR do not mutually agree to the funding of the third and/or fourth tranche of the Investment Amount, we will be unable to draw the full amount of the Investment Amount.
 In addition, under the terms of the RIFA, we may not, among other actions, without the prior written consent of HCR, (a) pay any dividends or make any other distribution or payment or redeem, retire or purchase any capital stock, except in certain prescribed circumstances, (b) create, incur, assume, or be liable with respect to any indebtedness except certain permitted indebtedness, or make or permit any payment on any indebtedness, except under certain limited circumstances, or (c) make any sale, transfer, out-license, lease or other disposition of any property or any economic interest, other than certain limited exceptions.
 Additionally, we are required (i) during the period from January 1, 2024 through December 31, 2024, to maintain at all times a minimum cash balance of \$7.5 million, and (ii) during all periods after December 31, 2024, to maintain at all times a minimum cash balance of \$15.0 million.
 Our obligations under the RIFA are collateralized by all of our assets and property, subject to limited exceptions.